Jadeeeshh/Jadeeeshh/README.md

 I’m a BSIT student and an aspiring software developer.
 I love building things—desktop apps, web apps, and now exploring backends like Firebase.
-I enjoy experimenting and learning by doing, and I like sharing what I build here on GitHub.
+I enjoy experimenting and learning by doing, and I like sharing what I build.

 ---